 Cork is actually more expensive than leather.
 It's a natural product and requires a lot of skill and craft to harvest!

-- What happens when my belt gets wet?
+- What happens when my cork wallet or bag gets wet?

 Cork is naturally waterproof plus it's antimicrobial and antibacterial.